Multiple cell and 3D systems are available to meet your specific needs:

 SkinAxis provides intact and genetically engineered primary human skin models including epidermal keratinocytes, melanocytes, and dermal fibroblasts.
 Each cell type has been engineered to carry a stable transgene that allows the expression of the reporter upon activation of specific pathways.
 For testing of active ingredients, we follow the cellular response and reporter gene in cell-specific culture medium.

-3D skin models
+Advanced 3D skin models

 SkinAxis established a wide range of in vitro 3D skin models.
 We provide 3D models developed using different types of skin cells.
 SkinAxis’ novel approach is based on the co-culture of multiple human primary skin cells in three-dimensional (3D) systems in physiologically relevant conditions in which skin’s native biology can be reconstituted and analyzed.
 We establish air-liquid interface in 3D models to generate stratification and differentiation of skin cells.